 Understanding the Legal Landscape: Employer Rights and Worker Privacy

-Contrary to common misconceptions, employers cannot discriminate against individuals who have filed a WorkCover claim in the past, including those with existing or previous injuries.
-However, if an employer discovers post-hiring that an employee was deceitful on their job application, particularly about their ability to perform employment related duties, this could result in severe disciplinary action, including termination.
+Contrary to common misconceptions, employers cannot perpetuate discrimination against individuals who have filed a WorkCover claim in the past, including those with existing or previous injuries.
+However, if an employer discovers in the post-hiring process that an employee was deceitful on their job application, particularly about their ability to perform employment related duties, this could result in severe disciplinary action, including termination.

 Navigating Workers Compensation Claims Disclosure